klameer/intellisolve.co.uk_3/README.md

 ---
 # Tools we use
 We specialise.
-Have used the same tools for many years and would like to think that that
+Have used the same tools for many years and would like to think that that makes us think that we can give you the best advise and service among the best in the world.

 ## Microsoft Excel

+## Project Delivery

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MjE4NTcyODMsLTE1NzExMTA5ODYsMT
-E5OTgxNTg0OCwtMTUzMTAyODk4MiwxNjA2NTU1NDBdfQ==
+eyJoaXN0b3J5IjpbMTQ4NTgxMjY5NiwtMTU3MTExMDk4NiwxMT
+k5ODE1ODQ4LC0xNTMxMDI4OTgyLDE2MDY1NTU0MF19
 -->